MikkoVihtakari/BioticExplorer/README.md

 #### Read NMD Biotic xml files

-Click ‘Load data & filter -\> From files -\> Browse..’ and select one or multiple .xml files from your computer.
+Click ‘Load data & filter -&gt; From files -&gt; Browse..’ and select one or multiple .xml files from your computer.
 An overview of data and sampling station locations will be shown below.
 Use the ‘Filter data by’ options to select data you want to keep.
 Click the ‘Subset’ button once you are ready and see how the overview will change based on the information you selected.
 The ‘Reset’ button will reset the selection

 #### Resume a previous session

-Click ‘Load data & filter -\> From files -\> Browse..’ and open an .rds file saved using the app (see ‘Download’).
+Click ‘Load data & filter -&gt; From files -&gt; Browse..’ and open an .rds file saved using the app (see ‘Download’).
 You can now continue working on data from an earlier Biotic Explorer session.

 ### Examine data